kubedb/docs/docs/guides/mongodb/pitr/pitr.md

 # Deploy MongoDB
-So far we are ready with setup for continuously archive MongoDB, We deploy a MongoDB referring the MongoDB archiver object
+So far we are ready with setup for continuously archive MongoDB, We deploy a MongoDB referring the MongoDB archiver object.
+> KubeDB has supports for KubeDB managed Replicaset and Sharded MongoDB PITR support.
+It doesn't have support for standalone MongoDB.
+> Bellow is the example for a Replicaset MongoDB.
+Process for Sharded MongoDB is exactly same.

 ```yaml
 apiVersion: kubedb.com/v1